 Becoming a GP

 General practitioners (GPs) are the first point of contact for most NHS patients.
 They deal with acute illness, preventable illness and chronic disease management.
 Working as a GP differs greatly from working in a hospital as you have to make a clinical diagnosis and work on a hypothesis rather than having results of investigations to work from.
 It’s a real intellectual challenge: the average consultation time is around 12 minutes so you have to make complex decisions in a short period of time, and you don’t know what will be coming through the door next.
 It can be tough but is ultimately rewarding.

 A typical day could involve arriving at work at 8.00 am for a four-hour morning session, consisting of surgery followed by home visits and paperwork.
 The afternoon session might then begin at 3.00 pm and last until 6.30 pm.
 In addition to surgery-based tasks, GPs also attend team meetings, either with other members of the practice or with GPs within the health authority.
-The number of home visits varies depending on the location of your practice – for example, you would expect more working in a rural practice or in an area with an aging population.
+The number of home visits varies depending on the location of your practice – you would expect more in a rural practice or in an area with an aging population.
 A full-time GP will typically work nine sessions of around four hours a week.
 There is also potential for part-time work.
 Most practices will not insist on you being on call, but if you do choose to be on call, you would be expected to cover four to six hours on a weekly or fortnightly basis.

 All GP practices in England belong to clinical commissioning groups (CCGs), which work to plan and design local health services.
 CCGs commission health and social care services including planned hospital care, urgent and emergency care, community health services and mental health and learning disability services.

 Key skills and aptitudes